Akir4d/JACAT/README.md

 4. You should be able to access Frontend Website, Admin Panel and API Site (with Swagger Doc) respectively
 5. Visit the Demo Controllers (exist in both Frontend / Admin Panel / API) for sample usage

-**Note** For more advanced workflow (includes repo upgrade), please have a look on my suggestion in [this issue](https://github.com/Akir4d/ci_bootstrap_3/issues/42).
-After release the v1.0 version, I will try to keep the upgrade procedure more developer friendly.
+**Note** After release the v1.0 version, I will try to keep the upgrade procedure more developer friendly.

 ### Admin Users (and default login accounts)